faceyspacey/redux-first-router/README.md

 ## Usage
-It's pretty much *set-and-forget-it*, so here's the most work you'll ever do! :+1:
+It's *set-and-forget-it*, so here's the most work you'll ever do! :+1:

 ```javascript
 import { createStore, applyMiddleware, compose } from 'redux'